Purdue ready to put on home-opening light show against Ohio | FOX Sports

 Here are some other things to watch Friday:

-RUNNING ROTATION: When running back Markell Jones injured his knee last week, Purdue had to change its strategy.
-Jones is expected to miss at least a couple of weeks with the injury, but that doesn’t mean the Boilermakers will be short-handed.
+When Purdue running back Markell Jones injured his knee last week, it forced Purdue to change its strategy.
+Jones is expected to miss at least a couple of weeks with the injury but that doesn’t mean the Boilermakers will be short-handed.
 Brohm plans to continue with a rotation that includes Tario Fuller, D.J.
 Knox, Richie Worship and Brian Lankford-Johnson.

 —